breylaude/blog/_posts/2023-09-12-social-deprivation-bubble.md

 ### blah blah

-the point here is that headphone bubbles are super comfy, and everyone should enjoy them as much as they can because:
+the point here is that headphone bubbles are comfortable, and everyone should enjoy them as much as they can because:

-- social interaction is i dont fancy
+- I may look like a social animal but socializing every each day is i dont fancy
-- music is cool
+- My playlist is cool
-- it makes everything else in your day feel nicer
+- It makes everything else in your day feel nicer

 `:wq`